Dervla Murphy interview: Adventurous women series

 Published in 1965, it was the first of about 40 books of travel adventures she’s written.
 Full Tilt was the one that really spoke to me, perhaps because I related to finally being released for adventure and diving into the deep end of the pool.
 Though what I did was not nearly as ambitious, it was still a big jump for me to embark on a six-month journey across India when I was 45, having never really travelled, and in the throes of recovering from intractable grief.

-When I was starting out as a travel writer about nine years ago, I read Full Tilt and became an avid Dervla Murphy fan (read my review of Full Tilt here).
+When I was starting out as a travel writer about nine years ago, I read Full Tilt and became an avid Dervla Murphy fan.
 I started reading her other travel books, especially the ones that took place in India.
 So when I went to Ireland several years ago, I reached out to her publisher and arranged to meet and interview her, in her eccentric home in a former market, in Lismore, County Waterford.

 Further reading on Breathedreamgo